Six Great Kids’ Graphic Novels for Reluctant Readers

 This year has seen an explosion of fun and high-quality graphic novels that easily fill gaps for fans of authors Raina Telgemeier, Victoria Jamieson, Shannon Hale, and Ben Hatke.
 The general age group of these books is for children aged 9 – 12.

-Newer graphic novels that I have been loving lately:
+Graphic novels that I have been loving:

 1. The Cardboard Kingdom